 EMMA – providing multilingual access to European MOOCs

-There are 11 partners involved in EMMA at the start-up stage, although, as the project grows, the plan is to involve other universities, helping them to make their MOOCs available through the EMMA platform.
-The project is led by the Federica Web Learning team at the University of Naples Federico II in Italy and involves 3 other traditional universities: Université de Bourgogne, France, Tallinn University, Estonia and Universitat Politècnica de València, Spain and 3 Open Universities: Universitat Oberta De Catalunya in Spain, Open Universiteit Nederland in the Netherlands and Universidade Aberta in Portugal.
+The project was led by the Federica Web Learning team at the University of Naples Federico II in Italy and involved other universities: Université de Bourgogne, Tallinn University, Universitat Politècnica de València, Universitat Oberta De Catalunya, Open Universiteit Nederland, and Universidade Aberta.
 These institutions provide MOOCs as well as experience and expertise in the field of e-learning, learning analytics and innovative translation technology.
-CSP – Innovazione Nelle ICT S.C.A R.L., Italy is a partner and supports the implementation of the platform, while ATOS in Spain leads on the exploitation work.
-IPSOS srl, Italy takes care of market analysis on users and contributors, and ATiT in Belgium is responsible for dissemination.
+The Italian CSP – Innovazione Nelle ICT S.C.A R.L was a partner and supported the implementation of a platform component, while ATOS in Spain leaded on the exploitation work.
+IPSOS srl realized the market analysis on users and contributors, and ATiT in Belgium was responsible for communication and dissemination activities.
+In 2019, the Emma Platform has received funds as an European research-oriented platform to support the Project “A Holistic and Scalable Solution for Research, Innovation and Education in Energy Transition”, shortly ASSET, to deploy its educational programme.

 EMMA operates in two main modes: as an aggregator and hosting system of courses produced by European universities and as a system that enables learners to construct their own courses using units from MOOCs as building blocks.
 The EMMA team is taking a deliberate multi-lingual, multi-cultural approach to learning by offering inbuilt translation and transcription services for courses hosted on the platform.